Five Thirty Eight

 Re: Five Thirty Eight

 I'm so interested in understanding the causation here.
 It could be confirmation bias, if the majority of your friends and neighbors share your religion, you are in a bit of a reaffirmation bubble, and if they consider themselves "very religious" and attend church, you are more likely to try to fit in.
 Sort of related, does being exposed to a lot of different religions softens your religiosity?
 Or do people of "diverse" religions avoid living among Southern bigots... er, people with strongly held beliefs without much diversity.
 Maybe because godless heathens and those unenlightened "other religions" flock together?
-I'd also like to see this compared to education levels.brian wrote:I wonder how exactly religiously diverse New Hampshire really is.
-Are they counting like 15 different kinds of Protestantism?
+I'd also like to see this compared to education levels.

 An honest to God cult of personality - formed around a failed steak salesman.